Workers’ Compensation Insurance

 Workers’ comp laws are typically enforced by local law enforcement, business regulatory bodies, and government departments that focus on insurance fraud.

-Normally, workers' compensation insurance contains an exclusive remedy provision that protects businesses from civil lawsuits over employee injury as long as workers' comp benefits cover the incident.
-Without that coverage, business owners could easily find themselves on the receiving end of a lawsuit from an injured employee.
+Most workers' compensation policies contain an exclusive remedy provision that protects businesses from civil court lawsuits over employee injury as long as workers' comp benefits cover the incident.
+Without that coverage, business owners could easily find themselves on the receiving end of an expensive lawsuit.

 Not every business needs workers’ comp coverage